elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-determine-the-intervals-where-a-quadratic-function-is-increasing-or-decreasing.md

 _schema: default
 id: 163700
 date: 2025-01-27
-title: >-
-    How do you determine the intervals where a quadratic function is increasing or decreasing?
+title: How do you determine the intervals where a quadratic function is increasing or decreasing?
-article_title: >-
-    How do you determine the intervals where a quadratic function is increasing or decreasing?
+article_title: How do you determine the intervals where a quadratic function is increasing or decreasing?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Learn how to determine the intervals where a quadratic function is increasing or decreasing through the vertex, the sign of the leading coefficient, and the first derivative.
+    Learn how to determine the intervals where a quadratic function increases or decreases by finding the vertex, analyzing the leading coefficient, and using the derivative.
   page_keywords: >-
-    quadratic function, increasing intervals, decreasing intervals, vertex formula, first derivative, critical points, test intervals, parabola, coefficients, function analysis
+    quadratic function, increasing intervals, decreasing intervals, vertex, derivative, critical points, parabola, function analysis, calculus, mathematical analysis
 author: QuickTakes
 question: >-
     How do you determine the intervals where a quadratic function is increasing or decreasing?